 An Eaton 2-gang wall plate.

 Wall plates are integral to all types of electrical outlets, wall jacks and light switches.
 You'll need wall plates to protect your fingers from internal wiring.
-Also called switch plates, these products come in a variety of colors, finishes and configurations.
-When choosing a wall plate, pick one that fits the electrical element’s number and configuration of gangs (parallel components).
+Covers for outlet switches and covers for light switches come in a variety of colors, finishes and configurations.
+When choosing a wall plate or outlet cover, pick one that fits the electrical element’s number and configuration of gangs (parallel components).
 For example, two side-by-side toggle light switches would require a 2-gang switch plate.
 Keep in mind that a wall plate’s number of gangs isn’t always equal to its number of holes.
 A duplex outlet wall plate that’s labeled “2-gang,” for instance, is intended for use with two parallel outlets, but it contains a total of four holes.
 For more help with switch plates, see Light Switch Types, Dimmer Types and Their Uses.

 Toggle wall plates are used with switches that turn lights or other connected devices on or off.